 The Anarchist Black Cross Federation (ABCF) initiated the Warchest program in November 1994 to send monthly donations to Political Prisoners and Prisoners of War who have been receiving insufficient, little, or no financial support during their imprisonment.
 Its purpose is to collect funds from groups and individual supporters and send that money directly to commissary accounts of vetted Political Prisoners and Prisoners of War (PP/POW) monthly.
-From inception to date, we have distributed over $158,000 in funds [view our latest Warchest Report accounting for funds raised].
+From inception to end of June 2023, we have raised almost $235,000 [view our latest Warchest Report accounting for funds raised].

 As Sekou Odinga (a former POW recipient) wrote, “Thanks much for the support you’ve been organizing, I really appreciate it.
 After not having any or very little support for so long, it now seems like (people) have all of a sudden realized that I am alive.”